Howto: cross-compiling tinc for Windows under Linux using MinGW

 Testing tinc

 Since Wine was installed, you can execute the resulting binary even on Linux.
-You cannot do much however, since tinc requires a TAP-Win32 device, which is not available in Wine.
-Still, the following command should work:
+Wine does not provide a TAP-Win32 device, but you can use the DeviceType = dummy option to test it without.
+The following command should work in any case:

 $HOME/mingw/tinc/src/tincd.exe --help